 Content production and distribution takes time, effort, and resources.
 It also tends to be overlooked.
 While content marketing may have taken a back seat in your strategy, there are many reasons to prioritize it.

-Your customers will expect a fair share of content production and distribution.
+Chances are that, your customers are already being bombarded with different content pieces.
 With all the websites out there, they will only do business with those whose content is valuable.
 This is because people want quick, relevant answers to their problems and questions.
+Hence it becomes essential to refine your content distribution strategy.

 If you’re still skeptical of content marketing, here are some key statistics to consider:

 Not all content distribution strategies are created equal.
 Throwing out poorly conceived digital marketing content everywhere you possibly can is not a good strategy.
-You’ll find success with strategic content distribution that shows you know your audience and what they find interesting.
+You can develop a successful content distribution strategy once know your audience and understand what they find interesting.

-Promoting your content can be overwhelming and time-consuming.
-If you want your content promotion to be effective, here are some steps to get you started:
+Promoting your new content can be overwhelming and time-consuming.
+If you want your create an effective content promotion plan, here are some steps to get you started:

 1. Clearly Identify Your Target Audience